harshboi/Machine-Learning/README.md

-# Machine-Learning
+# Data-Science

-A few ML Projects I have worked on
+A few interesting data science projects I have worked on